v5ma/selfawarenetworks/ref.tomography.md

    857    62  16:00

    878    108
    879:   109: I have to talk about nursery.
 So there was this whole.
 Okay, so there was this whole got to talk about electrical impedance tomography near a link and I've got to talk about there.
-Is this whole thing that I recorded from clubhouse which I was breaking down how short-term memory it might be in neural circuits, based on that study, so recorded that and that's why neuralink is going to be nearly like technology will be reading and running thoughts and then so we had Facebook pulling out whole words from the brain.
+Is this whole thing that I recorded from clubhouse which I was breaking down how short-term memory it might be in neural circuits, based on that study, so recorded that and that's why neuralink is going to be nearly like technology will be reading and running thoughts and then so we had faceobok pulling out whole words from the brain.
    880    110

    892    309  42:11